Please visit Amy's shop ::

 current artistic work ::

-Moon Cove: her original solo performance, a ghostly multimedia folktale about her Acadiana ancestors.
-Moon Cove debuted at Dramarama in 2008 and since has been staged three more times in New Orleans (2008, 2012, 2013) and once in Vermont (2009).
-The 2012 staging was preceded in November 2012 by a 20-hour overnight marathon installation event in a rural Cajun cemetery, in which Woodruff (née Thibodeaux) examined, explored, and digitally documented the fading "La Toussaint" (All Saints/All Souls) mourning traditions of South Louisiana.
-In Summer 2013, Woodruff then had a still image from Moon Cove's media projection, titled "Little Homestead," shown in the Cemeteryscape gallery show at the Arts Council of New Orleans.
+Moon Cove is her original solo performance, a ghostly multimedia folktale about her Acadiana ancestors.
+Most recently onstage in 2016, the show debuted in 2008 and has been presented at six New Orleans spaces, and once in Vermont.
+In November 2012 as part of Moon Cove, Woodruff performed a 20-hour overnight marathon installation event in a rural Cajun cemetery, in which Woodruff (née Thibodeaux) examined, explored, and digitally documented the fading "La Toussaint" (All Saints/All Souls) mourning traditions of South Louisiana.

-Woodruff is actively seeking touring opportunities for future presentations of Moon Cove.
+Woodruff is actively seeking touring opportunities for future presentations of Moon Cove (as well as other acting roles, and openings as a visiting instructor of performance).
 Please visit Moon Cove's project page for exciting details about upcoming stagings of the show.

 Unless otherwise noted all photographic images & certain logos used on this website are the property of Amy Woodruff & may not be used without consent.
 Web design by Amy Woodruff.